 - Access to diverse means to support their activities, such as membership fees, program income, own office space, etc.;

-- Commitment to work with other leading regional CSOs to identify common issues that can be put on the national policy agenda;
+- Commitment to work with other leading CSOs to identify common issues that can be put on the national policy agenda;

 - Commitment to gender equality and equity.